mmf1982/QTnetCDF/README.md

 If this is desired, the path (including file name) needs to be passed as first argument (so before the first file to open) preceded by a "-" without a space:

-    python3.7 -m NetCDF4viewer -/home/your_home/path_to/config.yml path/to_your/ncfile.nc
+    python3.8 -m NetCDF4viewer -/home/your_home/path_to/config.yml path/to_your/ncfile.nc

  ## Nice to have, not implemented yet:
  I collect some ideas here for implementation.
 Please contact me if you have more suggestions.
  * Assigning a condition on one variable to transform it to a mask to use on other variables: This can now be done indirectly with the "use idxs?" and lasso selector.
+This is now explicitly implemented in version 0.0.3
  * Make pcolormesh also workable for 4D variables (without the possibility of slicing in the two set axis, mapping decided automatically for those as already done for 3D.
-This might be useful for map data with height and time dimension.)
+This might be useful for map data with height and time dimension.) this is now implemented in version 0.0.3